camilchp/lambda-calculus-interpreter/README.md

 /x.y.z
 --> λx.λy.z
 ```
-use quotes for sentences :
+Use quotes for sentences :
 ```
 "This makes for handy comments !"
 --> "This makes for handy comments !"